Welcome to the World of SVG UX Design: A Beginner's Guide 🌐

 Mastering SVG Edits: Your Guide to Saving Files 🎨

-Now that you're acquainted with the power of SVG in UX design, it's time to get practical.
-Have you ever wondered how to operate, alter, and store SVG files in different applications?
-It's easier than you might think!
+Now that you're familiar with the power of SVG in UX design, let's dive into the hands-on aspect.
+Ever wondered how to open, edit, and save SVG files in different applications?
+It's simpler than you think!

 First, you need to open your SVG file in an SVG editor.
 You can use a variety of tools, but for the purpose of this guide, let's consider Adobe Illustrator.
 Simply navigate to 'File', then 'Open', and select your SVG file.
 Need help choosing the right tool?
 Check out our list of the Top 10 SVG Editing Tools You Should Definitely Try.